 This full day interactive, educational program is designed for law enforcement personnel at all levels.
 It works to breakdown the increasingly complicated and globalized world in which we live, as essential links between current events and the daily work of law enforcement officials on the ground in Canada are explored.
 Radicalization within Canada and hate crimes will be examined in order to continue to build the necessary skills to identify and address these crimes as effectively as possible.

 The Wiesenthal Scholarship

 Successful applicants must demonstrate leadership and involvement in activities and initiatives that support and continue to uphold the mission of FSWC to promote social justice and human rights and to counter antisemitism, bullying, racism, homophobia or other forms of hatred.
-The scholarships will be awarded to outstanding students in grade 11 or 12 to assist with the costs of study at university or college.
+The scholarships will be awarded to outstanding students in grade 12 to assist with the costs of study at university or college.